Computer Vision in Robotics – An Autonomous Revolution

 One of the computer vision applications we are most excited about is the field of robotics.
-By marrying the disciplines of computer vision, natural language processing, mechanics, and physics, we are bound to see a frameshift change in the way we interact with, and are assisted by robot technology.
+We are already seeing researchers and firms marrying computer vision, natural language processing, mechanics, and physics, thus changing how we interact with and are assisted by robot technology.

 Computer Vision vs. Robotics Vision vs. Machine Vision